 18 years later, I took off to study biochemistry at Edinburgh University.
 It was a blissful idyllic time, largely spent in the mountains of the Scottish highlands and islands.
 Edinburgh is a beautiful city and still one of my favourite places in the world.

 You’d think 4 years of university would be enough for anyone, but undeterred, I then moved to Oxford for another 4 years of biochemistry and a Ph.D. (or as they like to say in Oxford, a D. Phil.).
 Four years of Oxford is certainly enough for anyone, although I did become quite fond of the place, eventually.
 My advice: visit Port Meadow often and live east of the Magdalen Bridge.

 During my Ph.D., I went to a fantastic conference in Den Haag, the Netherlands, where I met my next boss.
 He emailed me one day and said “would you like to work in Amsterdam for 2 years?”.
 I said “yes, I would”.
 So I did.
 My first postdoc was at the Vrije Universiteit, studying the molecular regulation of denitrification.
 Amsterdam is another of my favourite places in the world.

 After 6 years of pretty much the same thing I decided it was time for a big change.
 I figured a different hemisphere would do the trick, so I applied for a job at UNSW in Sydney and was lucky enough to get it.
 I spent 6 years there, then 3 years at the University of Queensland in Brisbane, before moving back to Sydney in Feb 2009 to work for CSIRO.
 Like many bored bench biologists, my joy of science has been rekindled through computers and bioinformatics.
-When I’m not working I enjoy being outdoors or underwater, reminding myself that I live in one of the best places on earth and playing with my daughter.
+When I’m not working I enjoy being outdoors or underwater, reminding myself that I live in one of the best places on earth and playing with my daughter and son.